venkat-kalyan-au7/interviewpreps/README.md

     - **Follow-up**: How do you create and use a generator function?
     - **Follow-up**: Can you explain the difference between generators and async/await?

-REST API
+**REST APIS**

+---

-Question 1: What are the core principles of RESTful services?
+**Question 1: What are the core principles of RESTful services?**
+- **Answer:** The core principles, or constraints, of RESTful services include client-server architecture, statelessness, cacheability, layered system, uniform interface, and code on demand.
+These principles ensure that the web services are scalable, reliable, and performant.
-Follow-up: Can you give an example of how you've implemented these principles in your past projects?
+- **Follow-up:** Can you give an example of how you've implemented these principles in your past projects?

-Question 2: How do you handle authentication and authorization in REST APIs using Node.js?
+**Question 2: How do you handle authentication and authorization in REST APIs using Node.js?**
+- **Answer:** I typically use JWT (JSON Web Tokens) for authentication and authorization.
+JWTs are secure, scalable, and can easily be integrated with Node.js using libraries such as `jsonwebtoken`.
-Follow-up: What specific libraries or techniques have you used, and why did you choose them?
+- **Follow-up:** What specific libraries or techniques have you used, and why did you choose them?

-Question 3: Can you explain the difference between PUT and PATCH requests, and when would you use each?
+**Question 3: Can you explain the difference between PUT and PATCH requests, and when would you use each?**
+- **Answer:** PUT is used to update a resource entirely, replacing the current representation with the new one provided.
+PATCH is used for partial updates, i.e., modifying only certain fields of a resource.
+I use PUT when the client can update the full resource and PATCH when only partial updates are needed.
-Follow-up: Could you share a scenario from a past project where you had to choose between PUT and PATCH?
+- **Follow-up:** Could you share a scenario from a past project where you had to choose between PUT and PATCH?

-Question 4: How do you handle error handling and validation in your REST APIs?
+**Question 4: How do you handle error handling and validation in your REST APIs?**
+- **Answer:** I use middleware in Express.js to handle errors and validations.
+For validation, I use libraries like `Joi` or `express-validator` to validate request data before processing it.
-Follow-up: Can you discuss a particular challenge you faced with API error handling and how you resolved it?
+- **Follow-up:** Can you discuss a particular challenge you faced with API error handling and how you resolved it?

-Question 5: Describe how you would design a REST API for a complex system, such as a multi-user booking platform.
+**Question 5: Describe how you would design a REST API for a complex system, such as a multi-user booking platform.**
+- **Answer:** I would start with defining the data model and then set up RESTful routes adhering to the CRUD principles.
+I would use middleware for authentication, and possibly a message queue for handling long-running tasks like sending confirmation emails.
-Follow-up: What tools and strategies would you use to ensure the API scales well with increased traffic?
+- **Follow-up:** What tools and strategies would you use to ensure the API scales well with increased traffic?

-Question 6: What is rate limiting, and why is it important in REST APIs?
+**Question 6: What is rate limiting, and why is it important in REST APIs?**
+- **Answer:** Rate limiting restricts the number of API requests a user can make within a certain period.
+It's important for preventing abuse and ensuring the service remains available for all users.
-Follow-up: Have you ever implemented rate limiting in any of your projects?
+- **Follow-up:** Have you ever implemented rate limiting in any of your projects?
 How did you go about it?

-Question 7: How do you test REST APIs?
-Can you discuss any frameworks or tools you use?
+**Question 7: How do you test REST APIs?
+Can you discuss any frameworks or tools you use?**
+- **Answer:** I use tools like Postman for manual testing and frameworks like Mocha and Chai for automated tests.
+I write unit tests for individual functions and integration tests for the entire API routes.
-Follow-up: Could you describe a bug you found through testing and how you fixed it?
+- **Follow-up:** Could you describe a bug you found through testing and how you fixed it?

-Question 8: What is the role of HTTP headers in REST API requests and responses?
+**Question 8: What is the role of HTTP headers in REST API requests and responses?**
+- **Answer:** HTTP headers play a crucial role in REST APIs by providing metadata for requests and responses.
+For example, headers can dictate content type, authentication, caching policies, and more.
-Follow-up: Can you provide an example of how you've used custom headers in your APIs?
+- **Follow-up:** Can you provide an example of how you've used custom headers in your APIs?

+---